depuk98/JKTECH_EXCERCISE/README.md

 1. Use the search bar to perform semantic searches across your documents
 2. Results are ranked by relevance based on vector similarity

+### Question Answering (Q&A)

+1. Navigate to the Q&A page
+2. Select the documents you want to query or choose "All Documents"
+3. Enter your question in the input field
+4. The system will:
+   - Retrieve relevant document chunks using vector similarity
+   - Generate an answer based on the retrieved context
+   - Provide citations to source documents
+5. View the answer with references to the original documents

 ## Architecture

 The application follows a clean, modular architecture: